 Known as the ‘Winterless North’, the region has the blue seas, skies and images that New Zealand is renowned for.
 The area is so spoilt for beaches that they never get uncomfortably busy (or even slightly busy!).
 The beautiful hot sunny days and the tropical rain mean it’s green, lush and beautiful.

-The team at Northland are keen for us to tell potential Doctors about the service, as the region speaks for itself.
-This is where you can come to make a difference: the region has a high level of deprivation and one of the highest percentages of MÄori residents in New Zealand.
-The wealth can be found in terms of culture and heritage which you have the potential to work with and enjoy.
+The team at Northland are keen for us to tell potential Doctors about the service as the region speaks for itself.
+The areas covered have a varied socio-economic demographic population and this is where you can come to make a difference.
+Northland has one of the highest percentages of MÄori residents in New Zealand - the culture and heritage which you have the potential to work with and enjoy is something special.

 It’s a collaborative team that expands in to the community.
 The Northland Mental Health Service has a broad-based approach to care: working with other government agencies, Oranga Tamariki/Ministry for Children and The Ministry for Education and non-government organisations.
 The service has recently won a number of health awards and is recognised as an outstanding example of collaboration within departments in the health service and between primary and secondary services, resulting in service improvements and better health outcomes.